FryerTuck/anon/README.md

 >More info in the *Help* docs.

 #### Versatility
-When a folder is visited (including root/home) Anon looks or any o"aard or index" in the order of:
+When a folder is visited (including root/home) Anon looks for any "aard or index" in the order of:
 1. `.php`
 2. `.js`
 3. `.md`